 We do not charge Value Added Tax.

 Make sure you have identified the species of flying insect before calling us.
 If you are unsure, please text us a clear photo, and we will be happy to help determine your problem or contact us, and we will talk it over with you and advise.

 While it is understandable that you may wish to try and treat the nest yourself, using proprietary products you might have purchased, we strongly advise against doing this!

 We mention this because, in our experience, this action can often end in a complete disaster.

 However, if you do wish to embark upon this often hazardous endeavour, do not call us to sort out the frequently dangerous aftermath.

 Please do not call us out for bees.
 We do NOT treat any bee species.

-Note: if you book our services you will be given an approximate time slot of morning or afternoon.
+Note: if you book our services, you will be given an approximate morning or afternoon time slot.

 We will do our utmost to be there as promised.
 Please make sure you are at home when we arrive.